 - To encourage patients to interact effectively with the health care provider by asking questions concerning the diagnosis and treatment of the condition and expressing appropriate concerns about the recommended treatment.

 The Director is primarily responsible for this policy.
-The Director shall delegate the responsibility for implementation of the policy to the entire staff of the Health Center.
+The Director shall delegate the responsibility for implementation of the policy to the staff of the health center.

-- To be provided with courteous, considerate care, as well as being treated with respect to privacy and confidentiality with regard to treatment and medical records.
+- To be provided with courteous, considerate care, to be treated with respect and given privacy and confidentiality with regard to treatment and medical records.

-- To review medical records in the company of a professional, but they remain the property of the Alexander Health Center .
+- To review medical records in the company of a professional.
+Records remain the property of the Alexander Health Center.